 Kelly’s Post Office Directory of 1867 listed him as innkeeper of The Cricketers Inn on Steep Common.

-Yet just over a year later Henry would be dead.
+Yet just two years later Henry would be dead.

 Court Case 2 – August 1868

 In another case, the local Petty Sessions record for 1867-70 at Hampshire Record Office lists Thomas Jenner, Police Constable at Petersfield, stating that on 30th August 1868 he saw a man ‘believed to be Carpenter’ leaving the Cricketers Inn at Steep at about 10.50am with a can in his hand.
 Henry Ifould was convicted of selling beer on a Sunday morning.
 He was found guilty and sentenced to pay £1, with 9 shillings and 6 pence costs, or he could plead distress, or serve two months in prison.